ColinIndieDev/CPLibrary/README.md

 > Return if corresponding mouse button is released

 `glm::vec2 GetMousePosition();`
-> Return the position of the cursor on the screen / window
+> Returns the position of the cursor on the screen / window

 ### Collisions
 `bool CheckCollisionRects(Rectangle one, Rectangle two);`